 Winding up and deregistration

-When a company goes into liquidation, it is represented by its board and managing director (MD) until a liquidator has been appointed.
+When a company is in liquidation, it is represented by its board and managing director (MD) until a liquidator has been elected.
 In most cases, it is the Swedish Companies Registration Office that decides who will be the liquidator for a limited company.

-After that, the company is represented by the liquidator who replaces the board and the MD, and carries out the liquidation, i.e. winds up the company until it is dissolved.
+After that, the company is represented by the liquidator who replaces the board and the CEO.
+The liquidator carries out the liquidation, such as winding up the company until it is dissolved.

-Voluntary liquidation is decided upon at a general meeting.
+Decision on voluntary liquidation is decided at an Annual General Meeting.
 The general meeting decides whether liquidation should be immediate or on a specific date.

 Liquidation may also be decided upon by a court or the Patent and Registration Office, in which case it is referred to as compulsory liquidation.